Ecwid/ecwid-api-docs/includes/_categories.md

 HTTP Status | Meaning
 ------------|--------
 400 | Malformed request parameters
+400 | Category name must not be empty
 404 | The parent category or one of the assigned products is not found 449 | Store catalog cannot be modified at the moment because import is in progress.
 Retry later.
 409 | Data validation error